The Jean Charlot Collection (University of Hawai'i at Manoa)

 Charlot was born in Paris and died in Honolulu.
 Known as an artist, teacher and scholar, he was also a critic, poet, and playwright.
 His output of drawings, paintings, murals, prints, sculptures, illustrations and cartoons, as well as books, articles, and other writings was prodigious.
 Wherever he lived—whether in France, Mexico, New York, Georgia, Colorado, Hawai'i or Fiji—his life was full of significant connections with artists and writers, indigenous and working people, influential figures in art and educational institutions, and the Roman Catholic Church.
 He observed art, events and people precisely, wrote frankly and succinctly, often wittily.
 He preserved the records of his encounters, together with those of his own creative and scholarly life, in the original artworks, archival documents, research photographs, audiovisual materials, memorabilia and the publications of his personal library that became the basis of the Jean Charlot Collection.
 Donated for purposes of education and research to the University of Hawai'i by his widow, Zohmah Charlot (1909-2000), the Collection has served scholars, artists, students, art lovers and collectors from around the world since it opened in 1983.

 The Collection's strengths include materials on Mexican art and archaeology, particularly relating to the revolutionary artists and writers of the 1920s, and Charlot's place among them; resources on mural painting, especially the fresco technique he employed so often in his own murals; the records of his long association with Paul Claudel; and sources on diverse subjects—for example printmaking, liturgical art, portraiture, children's book illustration, Hawaiian history, language and culture—that relate to his body of work in many media.
 Charlot was known for his path-breaking color lithography, and the Collection holds a master set of his prints.
 His enduring interest in popular art is shown in collections he formed of 18th and 19th-century popular prints, including wood engravings from the French town of Épinal; engravings, etchings and chromolithographs of the Mexican José Guadalupe Posada; the lithographs of Henri Daumier; and European vues d'optique.
-In keeping with Charlot's vision, the Archives of Hawai'i Artists and Architects has been established and holds the papers of Hawai'i artists he came to know after he arrived in Hawai'i in 1949.
+In keeping with Charlot's vision, the Archives of Hawai'i Artists and Architects has been established and holds the papers of Hawai'i artists and architects he came to know after he arrived in Hawai'i in 1949.